Deep Enteroscopy

 Summary

-Deep enteroscopies are a safe and effective option when hard-to-reach areas of the gastrointestinal tract are involved.
+Deep enteroscopies are a safe and effective option when typically inaccessible areas of the gastrointestinal tract are involved.
 Using balloons attached to endoscopes, a doctor will be able to diagnose and treat any lesions, blockages, or growths located in the gastrointestinal tract.
-Should you require and be eligible for this procedure, your doctor will inform you of this and be available to answer any questions you may have prior to arranging the procedure.
+If you experience any form of gastrointestinal discomfort and wish to get it checked, do reach out to our dedicated team at Alpha Digestive and Liver Centre and book a consultation with our experienced Consultant Gastroenterologist, Dr Benjamin Yip, for the proper diagnosis and treatment.
+We will be with you every step of your treatment journey—your health is our foremost priority.

 References